akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.6.
 Conditional procedures

-There are useful procedures that produce boolean output such as checking whether a value is a number, or whether a number is greater than another:
+There are useful built-in procedures that produce boolean output such as checking whether a value is a number, or whether a number is greater than another:

 ```racket
 > (number?
 1)